object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

        unchanged.
    * -
      - `len(my_list)`
      - Return the number of items on the stack.
-Not strictly required stack operation, but often useful.
+Not a strictly required stack operation, but often useful.

 Separation of concerns